mattborja/sig3/README.md

 ## Schema

-The include [**schema**](/schema.json) in this repository defines the acceptable structure for identity assertions in the registry.
+The included [**schema**](/schema.json) in this repository defines the acceptable structure for identity assertions in the registry.
 Each identity is associated with a single unique GPG key fingerprint and must include key proofs (evidence) to support the identity claim.
 This section details the necessary requirements for satisfying the minimum schema validation requirements.

 > [!NOTE]
 > Use an online schema validator like [JSONSchema.dev](https://jsonschema.dev/) to prepare a schema-valid JSON submission for a new ID assertion!